12 High-Paying Data Science Jobs and How To Get Them

 Statisticians are responsible for:

-Salary: Statisticians earn an average of $93,290 per year, according to the BLS.
+Salary: Statisticians earn an average of $96,770 per year, according to ZipRecruiter.

-Future outlook: According to the BLS, employment opportunities for statisticians and mathematicians are expected to grow by 33% through 2029.
+Future outlook: According to the BLS, employment opportunities for Statisticians and Mathematicians are expected to grow by 31% through 2029.

 Responsibilities typically include:

-Salary: According to Glassdoor, the average salary for a data analyst is $67,553.
+Salary: According to ZipRecruiter, the average salary for a Data Analyst is $71,034.

-Future outlook: According to the BLS, the need for individuals capable of working in a research analyst role will grow by 25% by 2029.
+Future outlook: According to the BLS, the need for individuals capable of working in a Research Analyst role will grow by 23% by 2031.

 How do I get into data science?

-There are several paths to start a career in data science, even without a data science degree.
+There are several paths to starting a career in data science, even without a data science degree.
 You can go to a data science bootcamp, go back to college, or teach yourself.
-No matter which one you choose, you will need data science training or education to get a job in data science, even at the entry-level.
+No matter which one you choose, you will need data science training or education to get a job in data science, even at the entry level.
 There are pros and cons to each route, which we will cover below.

 Start your data science career with Flatiron School

 Get the skills you need for your new career path in as little as 15 weeks by signing up for our full-time data science program.
 Need more flexibility?
-Our flex program works around your schedule and can be completed in 20, 40, or 60 weeks.
+Our part-time program works around your schedule and can be completed in 40 weeks**.
 Plus you’ll get individualized career coaching to help launch your job search.

 Start the application process with Flatiron School today.